Bi-Objective Lexicographic Optimization in Markov Decision Processes with Related Objectives: Discussion

 \section{Discussion}

 The work presented in this article proposes a pruning-based approach (Algorithms~\ref{alg:distMin},~\ref{alg:expMPMax}) that can be used to solve certain multi-objective problems in MDPs.
 The algorithms work by first pruning the given MDP based on the first objective, and then solving the (possibly simplified) second objective on the pruned MDP.
-Note that optimizing the second objective in turn optimizes the first objective as per our assumptions.
+Note that, optimizing the second objective, in turn, optimizes both of the objectives in the lexicographic order.

-The case where the first objective is to maximize the probability of reaching a set of (target) states in an MDP and the second objective is to minimize the conditional expected distance to reach the same set of states, has been discussed in Section~\ref{sec:reachability-expected-length}.
-Note that one can consider more general (positive) cost functions and try to minimize the conditional expected cost to reach the goal states as a secondary objective, keeping the first objective unchanged.
-We expect that our technique can also be used to solve the following.
-In an MDP with a priority function defined on its states, the first objective can be to maximize the probability to satisfy the \emph{parity condition}, that is, to maximize the probability of the event that the largest parity that occurs infinitely often is even.
-For the secondary objective, we minimize the expected conditional mean distance between a request (visiting an odd parity) and its answer (visiting a larger even parity).
-If a request is unanswered, we consider the distance to be $0$ so as not to affect the conditional expectation.
+The case where the first objective is to maximize the probability of reaching a set of (target) states in an MDP and the second objective is to minimize the conditional expected time to reach the same set of states, has been discussed in Section~\ref{sec:reachability-expected-length}.
+Note that one can consider more general (positive) cost functions and try to minimize the conditional expected cost to reach the target states as a secondary objective, keeping the first objective unchanged.

+Based on a suggestion by Jakob Piribauer, we conjecture that the second objective considered in this paper can, in fact, be replaced by any measurable function.
+More precisely, when the first objective is to remain safe, our technique can be applied to solve the bi-objective problem where the second objective is to optimize the expected value of a measurable function $g$, conditioned on the event that safety is satisfied.
+To this end, we can prove the following result: every strategy in the original MDP $\M$ that maximizes $\mathbb{E}(g \mid \Box \neg {\sf Bad})$ while maximizing the probability of staying safe, also maximizes the expected value of $g$ in the pruned MDP $\M'$, that is,

+where $\Sigma_{\sf Safe}^\M$ denotes the set of all strategies that maximize the probability of staying safe in $\M$.
+We believe this result can be proved by generalizing the proof of Lemma~\ref{lemma:expMaxMP}.

+Similarly, when the primary objective is to reach a set of target states with as high probability as possible, we believe our technique will be able to compute the optimal strategy when the secondary objective is given by any measurable function~$g$.
+We conjecture that the following result will hold: any strategy in $\M$ that first maximizes the probability to reach a target and further maximizes the expected value of a measurable function $g$ conditioned on reaching a target state, will also maximize the (unconditional) expected value of $g$ in the pruned MDP $\M'$, among the strategies that reach a target almost surely, that is, with probability $1$.
+More formally, we can obtain the following result: